erroronline1/caro/readme.md

 * The calendar is usable from 1970-01-01 until 2079-06-06.
 This is due to limitations of SQL-Server as time of writing.
 * There are some limitations and differences as opposed to [regular](https://www.rfc-editor.org/rfc/rfc7763.html) or rather [GitHub-flavoured](https://github.github.com/gfm/) Markdown if you're familiar with that:
     * images can be embedded but lack proper fetching within CARO context due to the Service-Worker
     * code blocks are not parsed as <code> due to limited compatibility with the [TCPDF](#ressources)-implementation, but <span> with inline monospace style instead
     * multiple lines for list items must end with one or more spaces on the previous line, linebreaks within lists behave a bit different than regular Markdown
     * this flavour currently lacks support of
         * setext headers by unterlining due to h1 and h2 being to big in context of this application
         * definitions
         * multiline code within lists
+        * inline HTML on purpose

 [Content](#content)